Net-Base FAQ

 Data access

 The BDE is rarely just an old driver.
 It is usually tied to historical SQL logic, database assumptions and deployment paths.
-That’s why we answer the topic here somewhat more broadly.
+That is precisely why we address the topic here in a somewhat broader way.

 The BDE is rarely just a single technical component.
-It is tied to SQL, deployment, drivers, encodings and historical side effects.
-Therefore we treat the replacement as a modernization step and not as a component swap.
+It depends on SQL, deployment, drivers, character sets and historical side effects.
+For that reason we treat the replacement as a modernization step rather than a component swap.

-Is a switch to FireDAC or native drivers possible without a complete rebuild?
+Is switching to FireDAC or native drivers possible without a complete rework?

 Yes, often in stages.
-It is important to check SQL, data types, transactions and special cases carefully instead of just replacing components 1:1.
+What matters is to examine SQL, data types, transactions and special cases thoroughly, rather than simply replacing components 1:1.

-Why does BDE replacement almost always affect the database structure as well?
+Why does replacing the BDE almost always affect the database schema as well?

-Because old tables, indexes, encodings and historically grown SQL paths often become visible and should be cleaned up for stability and performance.
+Because this often exposes old tables, indexes, character sets and historically grown SQL paths that should be cleaned up for stability and performance.

-Easier deployment, better maintainability, controllable connections and a significantly better foundation for services, APIs and future extensions.
+Simpler deployment, better maintainability, controllable connections and a significantly stronger basis for services, APIs and future extensions.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the more detailed specialist page, you will find there the broader context with architecture, examples, decision rationale and related topics.

 View BDE replacement in detail